Promist-Moon/tp/docs/DeveloperGuide.md

 **Actor:** Tutor

 **Guarantees:**
-- Lists students who have not paid for the current month.
+- Lists unpaid students who have not paid for the current month in contact list panel.
 - Lists corresponding amount owed by each student.

 ### **MSS**